thyagomota/aws-labs/lab-009/README.md

 Contributor(s):

 ## Goal
 This lab illustrates how to launch a standalone RDS instance running a MySQL database.
 An EC2 instance will also be launched to allow access to the database using phpMyAdmin.
+[Here](../images/RDS.png) is a mind map of RDS.

 ## Architecture Diagram